Teboho Moloi sends Shona Ferguson off in song, Mzansi reacts

-Mzansi Footballer Teboho Moloi Sends Shona Ferguson Off in Song, Mzansi Reacts
+Mzansi singer Teboho Moloi Sends Shona Ferguson Off in Song, Mzansi Reacts

-- Shona Ferguson’s funeral had the people of Mzansi in tears, especially when South African footballer Teboho Moloi performed
+- Shona Ferguson’s funeral had the people of Mzansi in tears, especially when South African singer Teboho Moloi performed

 - Teboho sang praise and worship in Shona’s honour, leaving everyone overcome with emotion and in tears